Direct debits

 Recovering a payment

-Your right to a refund of a payment made by direct debit is governed by the Law on payment services.
+Your right to a refund of a payment made by direct debit is governed by the legislation on payment services.

 If you authorised the direct debit, then you have eight weeks in which to claim a refund, as long as the amount of the payments was not specified at the time of authorisation and the debited amount exceeds what would be expected given the amounts of previous direct debit payments.